rohitpbhore/rohitbhoresite/README.md

-# Simple Single Page Portfolio Website
+# Single Page Portfolio Website

 Static Website built on HTML5, CSS3, jQuery, Javascript on Ruby and Rack framework deployed on Heroku.